 Canadians love to give to charity.
-A 2010 Statistics Canada report suggests that 84% of Canadians over 15 years donated to charitable and nonprofit organizations at an average donation of around $446 per year (a total of $10.6 billion a year).
+A 2010 Statistics Canada report suggests that 84% of Canadians over 15 years donated to charitable and nonprofit organizations with average charitable donations of around $446 per year (a total of $10.6 billion a year).

 Whether to support an organization that has touched their life in a meaningful way, a school or university that put them on the road to success, or simply a cause that they feel passionate about, donors want to contribute to the well-being of their fellow citizens and organizations and advance principles and values that they believe in.

 The Benefits of Giving

 Most Canadians understand that there are tax benefits while you are alive, as well as to an estate, by giving to charity.
 However, many Canadians would be surprised that they and their family might benefit just as much as the recipient charities from their generosity.